UofM-Green-Compute/flecs-in-docker/Sketches/MPS/starter/docs/gravity_presentation/presentation.md

 * The behaviour of an entity depends on its current state
 * That state gets updated based on nearby asteroids. (in particular acceleration is updated)
 * The "nearby" asteroids is determined based on a grid, and asteroids in the current grid cell and neighbouring grid cells is taken into account.
-* Furthermore only the closed K nearest neighbours are used to determine this.
+* Furthermore only the closest K nearest neighbours are used to determine this.

 # Building, Running, Notes